 Be aware that all kinds of circumstances can cause a stage to start late – that includes spectator behavior.
 Please be respectful of our landowners – we are their guests.

 AFTER THE RALLY

-Fans are encouraged to join the celebration and champagne spray at the awards ceremony presented by Rally America and BBQ hosted by NEFR.
+Fans are encouraged to join the celebration and champagne spray at the awards ceremony presented by American Rally Association and BBQ hosted by NEFR.
 Both take place slopeside behind the South Ridge Lodge Welcome Center.
 Tickets to the BBQ are $15 per person payable at the door.
 Fans are also welcome a the regional and worker awards ceremony and after party at Camp Restaurant at the Grand Summit Hotel.